chrisgrieser/quadro-example-vault/README.md

 If you want to use this vault for your own project, you can just delete the content of the folders `Codes`, `Extractions`, `Analysis`, and `Data`.
 That way, only the pre-configured plugin setup remains.

 > [!TIP]
 > You might want to rename this vault, so it is not titled `quadro-example-vault` anymore.
 To do so, click the small vault icon at the bottom left, close this window, right-click `quadro-example-vault` and select `Rename Vault…`.
-After that, double click your newly named vault to re-open it.
+After that, double-click your newly named vault to re-open it.

 ### Download Webpages
 To directly download webpages into your this vault, you need the [MarkDownload](https://chrome.google.com/webstore/detail/pcmpcfapbekmbjjkdalcgopdkipoggdi) Browser extension.
-In the settings for Markdownload, you need to enable Obsidian integration, and the name of this vault, and you are all set.
+In the settings for MarkDownload, you need to enable Obsidian integration, and the name of this vault, and you are all set.
 (The *Advanced URI Plugin*, which is also required by *MarkDownload*, is already pre-installed in this example vault.)

-You can also import the example settings used to download the *The Verge* articles found in this vault: [[MarkDownload example settings.json]] (Just remember to change the vault name in the settings, if you change the name of this vault.)
+You can also import the example settings used to download the *Verge* articles found in this vault: [MarkDownload example settings](./Extras/MarkDownload-example-settings.json)
+(Just remember to change the vault name in the settings, if you change the name of this vault.)